rohanza/django-serializers/README.md

 -----

 The `label` option is only relevant if the serializer is used as a field serializer.
-If `label` is set it is used determines the as the key when serializing the field.
+If `label` is set it is used determines name that should be used as the key when serializing the field.

 include_default_fields
 ----------------------